 - Residential Life will do its best to accommodate your roommate request.

-Upper-class Honors Housing
+Upper-Division Honors Housing

 Please make sure you pay attention to ALL communications from Residential Life in order to reserve your room.